yagnitha/OpenGenus_Articles_Code/PCA Image Compression/README.md

 # Applications of Principal Component Analysis (PCA)

-- This repository contains the supplementary code to my article [Applications of Principal Component Analysis (PCA)](https://iq.opengenus.org/applications-of-pca/) on OpenGenus IQ.
+- This folder contains the supplementary code to my article [Applications of Principal Component Analysis (PCA)](https://iq.opengenus.org/applications-of-pca/) on OpenGenus IQ.

 - Principal Component Analysis (PCA) is one of the most fundamental algorithms for dimension reduction and is a foundation stone in Machine Learning.